boochtek/checklists/Interview-Questions.md

 * How would you restart Apache?
     * When would you have to restart Apache?
     * When would you NOT have to restart Apache?
+* What are the advantages of Nginx over Apache?
 * Name a few UNIX commands you use that you think other people should use more.